-1. Tail in the air
+1. In the air

-2. Question mark tail
+2. Question mark cat tail

 A cat that approaches you with an erect tail with a tiny hook at the end is saying, “I’m friendly and I’m also just a tiny bit tentative and curious.
 May I come to you?”
 I saw this a lot in my shelter cats, and my own kitty roommates do that when guests come over to visit.
 As soon as you say something like, “Hello, darling,” and reach out a hand, the tail straightens out and you’re greeted with head bonks and love.